Ski Host / Snowshoe Walk Organiser

 The basis of our holidays is similar to the traditional idea of a ski holiday, with our guests staying in catered/hosted alpine chalets and self catering apartments.
 The main difference being the type of guests we get and the way we interact with them.
 From all walks of life and of varying ages our guests are more often than not 'outdoor enthusiasts' who love the mountains in winter and summer for the variety of activities they offer, not just the skiing.
 More than half of them will have been on a Collett's holiday before, winter or summer.

-Unlike traditional 'Resort Reps', we make no money from our guests in resort as all of the activities we offer are free of charge.
+Unlike traditional 'Resort Reps', we make no money from our guests in resort as all of the activities we offer included in the accommodation price.
 With no corporate sales targets to meet you can actually be yourself and engage with the guests on a one to one level, sharing your local knowledge and just helping people to get the best out of the area.
 We don't even put you in a uniform as we want our guests to get to know you as an individual and not just a 'Collett's employee.'
 Each evening we meet with our guests for a drink and a chat to discuss the next day's activities and offer local advice and information.
 We call this 'office hour', but it is much less formal than it sounds.
 At dinner in the chalets you not only help our Chalet Cooks to serve and wash up between courses, but you sit and eat with the guests as a host, enjoying great food, a glass or two of wine, and the banter and spontaneous enjoyment that comes from such occasions.
 People are normally on a high after a great day out in the mountains together and ready for a good meal.

 If you are looking for a 'party season' then this is not the job for you!
 The Dolomite villages are very quiet in terms of après ski.
 We tend to socialise with our guests in our chalets after dinner, so if you see this as 'work', it won't be your cup of tea.
 If, however, you genuinely enjoy your outdoor activities, if you enjoy building relationships with people and are not afraid of a bit of hard work this has the potential to provide a fantastic experience.

-Snowshoeing Walking - Reasonable experience of walking hilly or mountainous terrain, confident with map reading and general outdoor navigation skills.
+Snowshoeing Walking - Reasonable experience of walking in hilly or mountainous terrain, confident with map reading and general outdoor navigation skills.
 You need to be relatively fit and happy to accompany groups of guests on any grade of walk whilst enjoying the day yourself.
 Outdoor qualifications are a bonus but not essential.

 Qualifications & other paperwork: